aws-samples/aws-refactoring-to-serverless/implementation/parallel-to-sns-scatter-gather/README.md

 }
 ```

 * Next, lets test the refactored version that uses SNS and SQS to implement the Scatter-Gather patten.
-We will invoke the requester lambda that triggers the execution.
+We will invoke the requester Lambda that triggers the execution.
 Get the function name from the cdk deploy output (Get function name from stack outputs:```ScatterGatherWithSNSStack.RequesterFunctionName```).

 ``` bash
 aws lambda invoke-async --function-name ScatterGatherWithSNSStack-refactorlambdarequester8-3razgZDKZesx --invoke-args ./scatter_gather/input.json